SerenTera/DressUpYourFriends/README.md

 Note: There is a command 'dupacket' that can do this check also.
 Just unequip something after using this command to check.

 ## Quick Info
+Requires:
-Requires Commands module by Pinkie-Pie:https://github.com/pinkipi/command
+- Commands module by Pinkie-Pie:https://github.com/pinkipi/command

+Supports:
+- Auto Update by Caali

 A Tera Proxy Module to change the look of your friends, enemies or anyone in your visible vicnity.
 Appearance is Client Sided.
 Using the commands on anyone will cause their equipped costumes/equipment to change to look like yours/the customised equip.
 Can be customized using itemids.